ymori206226/test/README.md

  - numpy
  - scipy

-All the necessary libtaries are installed under Python3.8 in Ravel.
+All the necessary libtaries are installed under Python3.8 in Ravel (ravel01) and Titan (titan2~titan7).
 Type "pip3.8 list" to check this.
 You may run this program in your local machine too.
-The environment for Titan is under construction.

 # How to use: